zainezq/bash-scripts/readme.md

 ## Automatic insertion to org file from txt files:

 As the name suggests, this file will look for changes in a desired directory.
-It will scan `txt` files and notice if anything has been added to them, if that is the case, it will attempt to append/edit the `MASTER_TL` file that you have chosen; essentially allowing you to have a full list of all the contents stored in multiple files.
+It will scan files (I personally use `org` files, but `txt` will also work) and notice if anything has been added to them, if that is the case, it will attempt to append/edit the `MASTER_TL` file that you have chosen; essentially allowing you to have a full list of all the contents stored in multiple files.

 ### Requirement